 The Community of Practice offers members a forum to exchange ideas, to learn from one another’s experiences, and to build networks with individuals with common purpose.
 We hold multiple events to facilitate these goals for the benefit of both partners and engineering students at the University of Toronto.
 These include conferences, workshops, networking events, panel discussions, and other formats.

-See us in action: First Conference on the Leader Engineer, November 2015
+See us in action: Seventh Conference on the Leader Engineer, November 2018

 Benefits of membership